Response of Global Climate to the Antarctic Ozone Hole

 The transient response of the Southern Ocean to ozone depletion in GFDL ESM2M (Will Seviour, JHU)

-Rationalizing the SST and sea-ice response of coupled climate models to Antarctic ozone loss (John Marshall, MIT)
+Exploring SST and sea-ice response to Antarctic ozone loss in the GISS coupled climate model (John Marshall, MIT)

 Southern Ocean deep convection and teleconnections (Irina Marinov, UPenn)